almostengr/almostengrwebsite/docs/privacy.md

 ## Privacy Policy Changes

-Although most changes are likely to be minor, Almost Engineer Services may change its Privacy Policy from time to time, and in Almost Engineer Services’s sole discretion.
+Although most changes are likely to be minor, Almost Engineer Services may change its Privacy Policy from time to time, and in Almost Engineer Services's sole discretion.
 The Almost Engineer encourages visitors to frequently check this page for any changes to its Privacy Policy.
 Your continued use of this site after any change in this Privacy Policy and Terms of use will constitute your acceptance of such change.